 The national security law was passed today and is expected to be signed into law by Chinese President Xi Jinping, after which it will be listed under Annex III of the Basic Law – Hong Kong’s mini-constitution.

-Amnesty International has a range of human rights concerns about the law, under which all individuals, institutions and organizations in Hong Kong would be prohibited from “engaging in activities that endanger national security”.
+Amnesty International has a about the law, under which all individuals, institutions and organizations in Hong Kong would be prohibited from “engaging in activities that endanger national security”.

 The so-called crimes of separatism (or “splittism”), subversion, terrorism and “collusion with foreign or overseas powers” to endanger national security will be banned under the law.
 These broad, vaguely defined offences are similar to those that feature in China’s own National Security Law, which has been used to crack down on dissent.

 The law would also authorize the Beijing central government and the Hong Kong government to set up a national security office in the city.
 In mainland China, such agencies systematically monitor, harass, intimidate and secretly detain human rights defenders and dissidents, with many indications of torture and other ill-treatment.

 Hong Kong and Chinese officials have claimed there is an urgent need for security laws to counter the threat of “terrorism” and violence in the city.
 However, the protesters taking to the streets over the past year have been overwhelmingly peaceful.